ZipCPU/sdspi/README.md

   may be corrupted on return.
 This should be detectable via a bad CRC on the command line.

-  The software driver has not need for CMD40 support, and hence does not support it at present.
+  The [eMMC software driver](sw/emmcdrvr.c) has no need for CMD40 support, and hence there is no pressing need for this capability.

 ## SDSlave controller